gazorby/fifc/README.md

 ### Matching order

-fifc evaluate all rules in the order in which they have been defined and stops at the first where all conditions are met.
+By default, fifc evaluate all rules in the order in which they have been defined and stops at the first where all conditions are met.
 It does this each time it has to resolve source, preview and open commands.

 Take the following scenario: